lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 [^hypothetical-xml]: These assumptions actually hold true for a [webservice to be consumed](http://www.livedepartureboards.co.uk/ldbws/) in an Application I was prototyping.
 Depending on the Webservice an Application is consuming, there's a great deal of assumptions that can be made to reduce the complexity of an Implementation.

-[^nil-vs-none]: It is really important to understand the semantic differences between ```nil``` in Objective-C and ```None```/```nil``` in Objective-C. With Swift/Objective-C interoperability they are used interchangably.
+[^nil-vs-none]: It is really important to understand the semantic differences between ```nil``` in Objective-C and ```None```/```nil``` in Objective-C. With Swift/Objective-C interoperability they are used interchangeably.
 In Swift they can be thought of as "the absence of a value", but in Objective-C they can be both "the absence of a value" and a [terminal](http://en.wikipedia.org/wiki/Null-terminated_string).
 Swift features [Optional Chaining](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/OptionalChaining.html#//apple_ref/doc/uid/TP40014097-CH21-XID_356) to replicate the nil-messaging of Objective-C. As Objective-C APIs cannot make guarantees about the availability of a Reference Type all of the Objective-C bridged APIs, [Reference Types are exposed as Optionals & Force-Unwrapped Optionals](ceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html#//apple_ref/doc/uid/TP40014216-CH4-XID_30).

 [^lazy-evaluated-functional-programming]: One of the most interesting aspects of Haskell is [Lazy Evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation), in particular how it applies to building up a [data structure and then traversing it](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).